ak5k/reamculive/README.md

 # ReaMCULive
-## REAPER programmable ReaScript API control surface extension.
+## REAPER ReaScript API control surface extension.
+* Works with any MIDI and MCU compatible controller.
 * Built-in extras for live MCU usage (WIP).
-* Works with any MIDI and MCU compatible controller.
 * ReaScript API to interact with device(s).
     * Get and send MIDI messages to devices via API.
         * See MIDI input monitoring example script.